KyberNetwork/developer-portal/docs/api-kybernetwork.md

 *Source*: [KyberNetwork.sol](https://github.com/KyberNetwork/smart-contracts/blob/master/contracts/KyberNetwork.sol)

-The KyberNetwork contract's role is to facilitate two main functionalities, which is to return the expect exchange rate, and to execute a trade.
+The KyberNetwork contract's role is to facilitate two main functionalities, which is to return the expected exchange rate, and to execute a trade.
 ___

 ## INDEX